MercerK/grakkit-boilerplate/readme.md

 - Open another terminal and run `npm run start:server` or `yarn start:server`
   - When running it for the first time, you'll need to accept the `EULA` in `./server/eula.txt`.
   - After updating the `EULA`, you may need to restart the server.

+3. Once everything is up and running, you can now start developing in `./src/index.ts`.

 # How It Works